2016 USRA Stock Car Rules

 9.1.3 Voltage converters are not allowed.

-9.1.4 Must be in a marine-type case and mounted in trunk area.
+9.1.4 Must be in marine box if mounted in cockpit.

 9.1.5 All battery posts must be securely covered.